Azure-Samples/service-fabric-mesh/README.md

 For more details about Service Fabric Mesh public preview in Azure, refer to this blog post - https://azure.microsoft.com/en-us/blog/azure-service-fabric-mesh-is-now-in-public-preview/

+## Structure of this repo

+This repository has two main folders:

+- [**src**](./src) contains source code samples.
+Some of these are built using the [Visual Studio Tools for Mesh](https://docs.microsoft.com/en-us/azure/service-fabric-mesh/service-fabric-mesh-howto-setup-developer-environment-sdk).
+Use these samples if you want to build the code from source, publish container images and deploy the app to Mesh.

+- [**templates**](./templates) contains samples with ARM templates ready to deploy to Azure Mesh.
+Use these templates if you want to deploy an application using existing container images and deployment templates

+Both folders contain instructions on how to work with the samples.

 ## Useful links

 - Documentation - https://docs.microsoft.com/azure/service-fabric-mesh/

 - REST API Specification - https://github.com/Azure/azure-rest-api-specs/tree/master/specification/servicefabricmesh/resource-manager

 ## Feedback and issues